xiaojunlin/amapR/README.md

 ```

 ### fetchLocation
-Get address from the given coordinates.
+Get the address from the given coordinates.

 ```R
 coordinate = data.frame(